adi-vejare/CSCI-5828_Presentation4_Software-Design-Patterns/ExePattern.md

   - Read-write lock pattern,
   - thread pool pattern.

-- We will see in detail the Active Object and the Monitor object patterns.
+- We will see the Active Object and the Monitor object patterns in detail.